fergbrain/countdown-timer/readme.txt

  * Rearranged text in the installation notes to emphasize using the widget rather then the code
  * Fixed a bug that crashed the plugin if no dates were present (a PHP 5 problem??)
  * Implemented the ‘register_activation_hook’ function rather then the old way
- * Changed the way DB updates are handeled.
-Instead of having a specific update regimine for each version, the plugin will only update an option field if it doesn’t exist (if it exists, but is blank, it will NOT update…as it shouldn’t).
+ * Changed the way DB updates are handled.
+Instead of having a specific update regimen for each version, the plugin will only update an option field if it doesn't exist (if it exists, but is blank, it will NOT update…as it shouldn't).
  * Updated fergcorp_countdownTimer_fuzzyDate with another variable so that the real target date is always known.
  * Removed code dealing with updates since WP 2.3 now does this automatically
  * Bug fix.
-Widget title isn’t saveable due to a programming error.
+Widget title isn't saveable due to a programming error.
 Thanks to Michael Small for the catch.
  * Renamed some functions from afdn to fergcorp
  * Added JavaScript function for JS countdown
  * Tabbed $afdnOptions array to make it more readable